Kaef/ulisp-esp/README.md

 * new lisp function: reset-reason
 * sleep uses esp32 deepsleep
 * Deepsleep functions (see below)
-* (sleep) uses lightsleep, because program will continue after sleep
+* (sleep) uses lightsleep, therefore program will continue after sleep (this is the expected behaviour for sleep;
+  restarting the system (as deepsleep does) is very unusual).

 ### Deepsleep functions
 Because ESP32 has many wakeup possibilities which can be combined I decided to